nixcloud/nixcloud-webservices/documentation/nixcloud.reverse-proxy.md

 ## Using `nixcloud-webservices`

-When using `nixcloud.reverse.proxy.enable=true;` and then use a service from `nixcloud.webservices` you will automatically get a reverse-proxy mapping.
+When using `nixcloud.reverse-proxy.enable=true;` and then use a service from `nixcloud.webservices` you will automatically get a reverse-proxy mapping.

     nixcloud.webservices.mediawiki.test1 = {
       enable = true;